 So, remember when I told you about how there’s a different climate up at the volcano?
 Well, that means it can easily be rainy, cloudy, or foggy all day long.
 So, you won’t be able to see anything at the scenic lookouts.

-On our first day, it was pouring down rain and we trekked out to a few spots just in case we could see something.
-We’d get little slivers of a view and then the fog would roll back in.
-I felt so bad for the people who just drove 2 hours to not see anything and then drive back to Kona.
+On our first day, it was pouring down rain, and we trekked out to a few spots just in case we could see something.
+We’d get little slivers of a view, and then the fog would roll back in.
+I felt so bad for the people who just drove 2 hours to not see anything and then drove back to Kona.

 11. Get souvenirs at Volcano House gift shop